marda-alliance/phase-field-schema/ro-crate-examples/README.md

 ## Usage

-Currently there is only one example to test in the `fipy` directory.
-Firstly read `fipy/README.md` to generate the require data and then use
+Currently there are two examples to run.
+The `simple` example can be run with,

-    $ rocrate_cli generate fipy/config.yaml
+    $ rocrate_cli generate simple/config.yaml --dest simple/crate

-to generate a `crate/` directory with the `ro-crate-metadata.json` file and associated data.
+which will generate a `crate/` directory along with the `ro-crate-metadata.json` file and associated data.
+The `fipy` crate can be generated in a similar manner, however, it requires the data to be generated first.
+To generate the data follow the instructions in `fipy/README.md`.